Arquivotheca/PDOS/pdpclib/readme.txt

 pdpclib.txt  - documentation for this archive
-pdpgoal.txt  - philosophy of the Public Domain Project progress.txt - a rough idea of progress to date
-*.c          - source code
+pdpgoal.txt  - philosophy of the Public Domain Project *.c          - source code
 *.asm        - source code
 *.h          - header files